Warming up

 'Warming up' is a part of stretching and preparation for physical exertion or a performance by exercising or practicing gently beforehand, usually undertaken before a performance or practice.
 Athletes, singers, actors and others warm up before stressing their muscles.
 It is widely believed to prepare the muscles for vigorous actions and to prevent muscle cramps and injury due to overexertion.

 Exercise

 A warm-up generally consists of a gradual increase in intensity in physical activity (a "pulse raiser"), joint mobility exercise, and stretching, followed by the activity.
 For example, before running or playing an intensive sport, athletes might slowly jog to warm their muscles and increase their heart rate.
 It is important that warm-ups be specific to the activity, so that the muscles to be used are activated.
 The risks and benefits of combining stretching with warming up are disputable, although it is generally believed that warming up prepares the athlete both mentally and physically.

 Stretching

 Stretching is part of some warm-up routines, although a study in 2013 indicates that it weakens muscles in that situation.
-There are 3 types of stretches: ballistic, dynamic, and static:
+There are 2 types of stretches: static and dynamic: